Welcome to Hertfordshire Walker

 Go through the gate and climb the hill to Danesbury Park Road

-14: Take this path, still Codicote footpath 31, and head N for 100m.
+14: Take this path, still Codicote footpath 31, then head N for 100m.
 At this point you path becomes Welwyn footpath 19 and continues heading N for 230m until you reach a water tower (location - https://w3w.co/indoor.doing.jumped).

 Go through the metal gate and then through the wooden gate on your left Image by Hertfordshire Walker released under Creative Commons BY-NC-SA 4.0